Householder-Symposium/Householder-Symposium.github.io/prize.md

 Nominations are solicited for the Alston S. Householder Prize.
 The award will be presented to the author of the best dissertation in numerical linear algebra submitted between 1 January 2022, and 31 December 2024.

 The submission process for the Householder Prize is now open.
 The supervisor of a candidate recipient of a PhD, earned between January 1, 2022 and December 31, 2024, must submit a copy of the PhD dissertation and an appraisal.
 One or more external letters of recommendation supporting the nomination are also required.
-Nomminations may be submitted online using the form availalbe [here](https://forms.gle/dniHd1f6eZuhFAoNA).
+Nomminations may be submitted online using the form available [here](https://forms.gle/dniHd1f6eZuhFAoNA).
 Nomminations must be submitted by February 16, 2025.